mynameistony/ArduinoValentine/README.md

 You push a button, and it will pulse an LED, and print out a nice message

-//Still testing
-//I've added a WiFi NTP client to update the time every 30 seconds
-//It also uses an ultrasonic range finder as a motion sensing backlight toggle
+I've added a WiFi NTP client to update the time every 5 seconds It also uses an ultrasonic range finder as a motion sensing backlight toggle

 You're on your own in designing and implementing it, but here are some photos of mine to get you started https://imgur.com/a/8SGDb